Experience the World Heritage Site

 Electric grill

-Barbecue your own food or enjoy the World Heritage Site barbecue package.
-The electric barbecue is located next to the Visitor Center.
+Grill your own packed lunch or enjoy the World Heritage Site’s grill package.
+The electric grill is located next to the visitor center.

 From the antenna tower of the World Heritage Site, the artwork Transmission makes the imaginary communication of the radio station visible.
-Green lasers in the form of varying waves and frequencies convey messages using Morse code intervals.
-The light, which is visible from many miles away, conveys messages referencing UNESCO’s work for peace and equality.
+Green lasers in the form of varying waves and frequencies convey messages in Morse code intervals.
+The light, visible from miles away, conveys messages based on UNESCO’s work for peace and human equality.
 Peace.
 Friendship.
 Freedom.
 Equality.
 Life.
 Love.
+The artwork is visible on a few occasions each year and during the dark hours of the day.
+It is created by the artist Aleksandra Stratimirovic and is a permanent work owned by Varberg municipality.
+Photographer: Natalie Greppi.

 Conference and groups

-The World Heritage Site welcomes groups all year round.
-Hold a conference in an inspiring and authentic setting or join a private guided tour.
-There are plenty of possibilities!
+The World Heritage Site welcomes school classes and groups all year round.
+Take your lesson to new heights, hold a conference in an inspiring and authentic environment, or join a private guided tour.
+The possibilities are many!

 Conference at Grimeton